zhouhoujun/type-mvc/packages/oauth/README.md

     }
 }

-MvcApplication.run({module: MvcApi, ...});

-// 3. use MvcApplication to boot application module.
+// 3. use MvcHostBuilder to boot application module.

 @MvcModule({
     imports: [
-        // ModelModule, // your orm module adapter TypeOrmModule, // for typeorm model
+        TypeOrmModule
         // ... /...  you service, or controller, some extends module.
         // DebugLogAspect
     ],